valhuber/KeyCloakIntegration/Readme.md

 Several changes to adapt the original poc to API Logic Server structure:

-1. **Keycloak Provider:** Moved `security/authentication_provider/sql/auth_provider` to its own dir: `security/authentication_provider/keycloak/auth_provider`
+1. Updated `security/system/authentication.py`
+    * Call a new `configure_auth` function in the Keycloak Provider
+    * Pass jwt_data to `get_user(identity, jwt_data)` (arg 2, instead of password)
+    * This removes dependency on this file to provider type.
+2. Introduced `security/authentication_provider/keycloak/auth_provider`
-    * Moved the settings and `get_jwt_pubkey` to there
+    * Moved the settings and `get_jwt_public_key` to there
-    * This centralizes all the keycloak elements in 1 place
+    * This centralizes all the keycloak elements into its provider
     * There is a `config/config.py` setting to activate the Keycloak Provider.
         * This will later be a CLI command.
-2. Updated `security/system/authentication.py` call a new `configure_auth` function in the Keycloak Provider.
-    * This removes dependency on this file to provider type.
 3. Added the docker compose material (including imports) to the `devops` dir
 4. Note **interim SRA** is included in `ui/safrs-react-admin`
-5. To login, see the `Auth` object in the admin app
+5. To login, see the `Auth` object in the admin app: demo, demo

 ![Attempt](images/integrate-keycloak.png)